ShenChikai/ShenChikai/README.md

 </br>
 </br>

-> ## Want to share this interesting piece for a better look at market today:
+> ## Want to share this interesting tweet for a better look at the market today:
 >> There was a recent twitter thread written by Jason Yanowitz (co-founder of Blockworks) where he details the three stages of a bear market:
 >>
 >> https://twitter.com/JasonYanowitz/status/1536365738906202112